6 recommended OTC drugs

 What you can take for sprain

-Immediate treatment — RICE protocol
+Immediate treatment — the RICE protocol

 OTC treatment